Brownsville Road has been referred to as the spine of Carrick. It is a major road through Mt Oliver and Brentwood.

 During the 1800s, people traveling to Pittsburgh on Brownsville Road often stayed at the Point View Hotel.
 At the time, the stretch of Brownsville Road where the hotel was situated was part of Baldwin Township.
 Brentwood Borough came into existence in the early 1900s.

 When the Carrick Municipal Building was constructed in the early 1900s, it made sense to locate it on Brownsville Road.
-The building is still there – although it hasn’t been used for borough business in nearly a century.
+The building is still there – although it hasn’t been used for borough business in nearly a century and hasn’t been a city firehall for sixty years.

 Old Pittsburgh Railways trolley tracks ran down the center of Brownsville Road until recent times.
 The tracks ended just past Pittsburgh city limits at the Brentwood Loop.
 The Carrick-Overbrook Historical Society has pictures of Brownsville Road with the tracks.